 Does sending a written notice to vacate guarantee the landlord will return my security deposit in full?

 No, there’s never any guarantee you will get any or all of your security deposit back.

 The lease usually states the conditions for a return in total, but there may be deductions for repairs for any damage you caused to the property or to cover unpaid rent.

 That said, sending a proper notice to your landlord increases your chances of getting back some or all of your deposit.

 Can I call my landlord and tell them I’m moving?

 Yes, you can inform your landlord verbally of your plans to move, but you won’t have a written record of giving your landlord proper notice.

-What is the difference between notice to vacate and eviction?
+What is the difference between a notice to vacate and eviction?

-The tenant writes a notice to vacate to inform the landlord of intent to move out of the rental property, typically 30, 60, or 90 days before the intended move-out date or according to the requirements of the lease agreement.
+The tenant writes a notice to vacate to inform the landlord of his or her intention to move out of the rental property.
+This typically happens 30, 60, or 90 days before the intended move-out date or according to the requirements of the lease agreement.

 An eviction notice, sometimes called a notice to quit or notice of termination is written by the landlord to inform the tenant of the number of days they have to cure a problem (like past-due rent) or move out.